Kim-Taehyeon/ALSASA_project/README.md

 # ●App implementation video

-*Chatting Room / for Store managers screen*
+*(Chatting Room / for Store managers screen)*

 **https://youtu.be/RdGiWGLQSXQ**

-Some of the key features could not be implemented due to project submission deadlines.
+**- Some of the key features could not be implemented due to project submission deadlines.**

-The technologies implemented so far are as described above, and the rest of the implementation will be completed later.
+**- The technologies implemented so far are as described above, and the rest of the implementation will be completed later.**

 ***
 We are preparing for the APP Challenge tournament and will only release Java code.
-It's not completely implemented yet, so I will make it a perfect app!
+It's not completely implemented yet, so I will make it a perfect APP.
 ***